smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

 ## Alternatives considered

-#### Refactor cmake structure for easy multiple platforms support
+#### Refactor cmake files structure for easy multiple platforms support
-Current approach for creating cmake files and mamaging dependencies have folowing problems :
+Current approach for creating cmake files and managing dependencies have the folowing problems :

 1. Existing cmake structure does not allow easy and seamless integration to other operating systems.
 2. Existing cmake structure has no unified management system of 3rd party libraries.
-3. With existing cmake structure we have problems with components and libraries dependencies.
+3. Existing cmake structure does not allow flexible and clear dependencies resolution between components and libraries.

-Unificaiton of 3rd party libraries managment and internal dependencies management would reduce OEM efforts to integrate SDL into the custom OEM environment.
+Unification of 3rd party libraries management and internal dependencies management would reduce OEM efforts to integrate SDL into the custom OEM environment.

 #### Using real hardware with QNX and AGL